 Children are a gift from the Lord, and are like weapons in the hand of a warrior.
 Those who have many of them are blessed!
 (Psalm 127:4,5) We are privileged to have many children in Oxygen Life Church, and we do not take this responsibility lightly.
 We love the children entrusted to our community of believers, and want to see each one know Jesus from a young age.
 Our desire is to see them filled by the Spirit so that they can impact their schools, families and friends with the love of God.
 We have passionate Kidz Ablaze leaders in place, who love our children and connect with them through fun, crafts, worshipping God and learning about Jesus together.

-Registration starts at 8:40 on Sunday mornings in the foyer of the hall.
-The kids worship with the rest of the church until it is announced that they can go.
-There are many areas where help is much appreciated, such as leading small groups, worship, set-up, security or data projection.
+Registration starts at 20min before the service on Sunday mornings and evenings, in the foyer of the venue.
+The kids worship with the rest of the church until it is announced that they can go, so we look forward to you and your children visiting us.

 Surge is our amazing junior youth, which meets every Friday night from 7 - 9 at different houses around the city to have fun together and to meet with Jesus!
-Since beginning in 2015, we've seen many young lives changed by Jesus, and there are many more to come!
-If you're in Grade 6 or 7, we want you to join in, and you can mail Andy Beyers (email@example.com) to find out where we'll be.
+If you're in Grade 6 or 7, we want you to join in, and you can email Andy Beyers (email@example.com) to find out where we'll be.

 Isithembiso Babies Home is a place of safety for children from birth to 3 years old who have been abandoned, abused or neglected.

 We nurture, love and help to develop their physical, emotional and cognitive abilities, working hand-in-hand with social services to place each precious child with a foster or adoptive home or reunite them with their families.
-We’re able to provide a safe, healthy and loving family environment for a maximum of 6 children at any given time, and since 2005 we have cared for more than 50 babies.
+We’re able to provide a safe, healthy and loving family environment for a maximum of 6 children at any given time in one of our two homes.

 The home was birthed in the heart of Brad Verreynne, lead elder of Oxygen Life Church, and officially opened its doors on 1 November 2005.
 Since then, we have seen many inspiring displays of God's provision, which continues to this day as we work as hard as we can to speak up for those who can't speak for themselves and defend their rights.